Skip to Content

 That recipe is made even more potent by the actions of state and local officials, who guide much of America's transportation investments — and too often, direct them towards speeding up traffic, even when Congress makes billions of dollars available to protect people on foot.

-Davis argued, though, that members of Congress still play a critical role in setting the tone for their communities' transportation choices, especially when it comes time to reauthorize the country's core surface transportation programs, which they're set to do in 2026.
+Davis argued, though, that federal representatives still play a critical role in setting the tone for their communities' transportation choices, especially when it comes time to reauthorize the country's core surface transportation programs, which they're set to do in 2026.

 "You might have a road that's owned, controlled, and maintained by the state, but it runs through multiple congressional districts, and [those representatives] do have the ability to make it better — or make it worse," Davis said.
 "I don't think congressional reps should be able to dodge the blame for this.
 You can either be part of the problem or part of the solution.
 If your city's in the top 30 of this list, this should definitely be a burning issue for you."

 Of course, some of the reps on the list are already fighting for the safe streets their constituents need — even if they badly need more allies to win the battle.
-For instance, the rep for America's single most-dangerous district, the Arizona Democrat Ruben Gallego, succeeded in getting more funding for Complete Streets projects incorporated into the Bipartisan Infrastructure Law; Tennessee Democrat Steve Cohen helped introduce an improved version of that bill earlier this year.
-Rep. Hank Johnson (D-Georgia), meanwhile, is currently fighting for $20 billion in operations funding for U.S. transit agencies.
+For instance, the rep for America's single most-dangerous district, the Arizona Democrat Ruben Gallego, succeeded in getting more funding for Complete Streets projects incorporated into the Bipartisan Infrastructure Law; Tennessee Democrat Steve Cohen, who represents the third most deadliest district, helped introduce an improved version of that bill earlier this year.
+Rep. Hank Johnson (D-Georgia), meanwhile, is currently fighting for $20 billion in operations funding for U.S. transit agencies, and his district ranks 29th.

 Still, Davis argued that many of the members of Congress who govern dangerous districts could be doing far more to protect their constituents, even if they voted for the inclusion of modest safety programs in the Bipartisan Infrastructure Law — as did vast majority of the reps on the Democrat-heavy list.